 Healing doesn’t have to be so heavy-handed.
 We like to laugh as much as the next person.
 So we embrace our humor and try to make healing fun

-The abuser has claimed your life long enough, it’s time to change that!
-That’s why at SwanWaters—while there is space to vent and share in order to heal—80% of what we talk about is healing and skills more than abuse and the abusers.
+The abuser has claimed your life long enough, and it’s time to change that!
+That’s why at SwanWaters—while there’s always space to vent and share in order to heal—what we really want to focus on is how you can move forward into a healthier, happier, and stronger future!

 Why SwanWaters Exists

 Let me tell you a story I once heard, because storytelling’s my jam:

 A man is walking down the street and falls into a hole.
 The walls are so steep he can’t get out.

 A doctor walks by and the man shouts up, “Hey, Doc, I’m stuck down here!
 Can you help me out?”
 The doctor writes a prescription, throws it down in the hole, and walks on.

 A priest comes along.
 The man shouts up, “Hey, Father, I’m stuck down here!
 Can you help me out?”
 The priest writes out a prayer, throws it down into the hole, and walks on.